 Military service can help make your education goals a reality.
 The Tuition Assistance Program is a powerful incentive for those serving in the military to pursue higher education.
 Both enlisted members and officers can receive up to $4,500 annually for tuition and fees.
 Eligibility, service requirements, application processes and restrictions differ among the military branches, National Guard and Reserves.

 Another military option is the Post-9/11 GI Bill -- an updated version of the World War II-era legislation that may have helped your grandfather settle back into civilian life.
 This benefit is offered to members of the military who have served at least 90 days on active duty since Sept.
 11, 2001.
-Depending on length of service, the bill pays 40% to 100% of tuition and fees at an in-state public college or university, or up to $19,198.31 at a private or foreign school, with exceptions in some states.
+Depending on length of service, the bill pays 40% to 100% of tuition and fees at an in-state public college or university, or up to $21,970.46 at a private or foreign school.